-The FTTH solution is regarded as the best option with respect to the transmission quality and the bandwidth.
+The FTTH solution is regarded as the best option with respect to transmission quality and bandwidth.
 The deployment of FTTH (Fiber To The Home) access networks has gone through a long way before subscribers use fiber cables instead of copper lines to achieve broadband Internet access.
 FTTH is a form of fiber-optic communication delivery with fiber extending from the central office to the subscriber’s living or working space.
-The FTTH network can be directly laid by using active optical network (AON) or passive optical network (PON).
+The FTTH network can be directly laid by using an active optical network (AON) or a passive optical network (PON).
 Each design offers a way to separate data and set it upon its intended route to arrive at the proper place.
 These two networks comparatively have their advantages and disadvantages, which will be illustrated in the following article.

 Passive Optical Network

 A passive optical network (PON) is a point to multi-point (PMP) optical network that only uses fiber and passive components like optical splitters rather than active components (amplifiers, repeaters, or shaping circuits).
 That is to say, a passive optical network shares fiber optic strands for portions of the network.
-In passive optical system, a single fiber from a central office optical line terminal (OLT) is connected to optical network terminals (ONTs) or optical network units (ONUs) at customer premises.
+In a passive optical system, a single fiber from a central office optical line terminal (OLT) is connected to optical network terminals (ONTs) or optical network units (ONUs) at customer premises.
 An optical splitter, also called PON splitter, is either fitted in or outside the subscriber’s premise to separate to collect optical signals and distribute the signals to users.

 An OLT shown in the above image terminates the optical signals and distributes them to as many as 16 to 128 customers per fiber line.
 An optical network unit (ONU) terminates the PON at the customer’s home.
 The ONU usually communicates with an optical network terminal (ONT), which may be a separate box that connects the PON to TV sets, telephones, computers, or a wireless router.
-Note that the ONU and ONT are basically the same device.
+Note that the ONU and ONT are basically the same devices.

 Active Optical Network

 The AON arrangement is a point-to-point structure (PTP), meaning that each user has his own dedicated fiber optical line terminated on an optical concentrator.
-In an active optical system, environmentally electrical switching equipment are deployed, such as a router or a switch aggregator, to manage signal distribution and route data to proper places.
+In an active optical system, environmentally electrical switching equipment is deployed, such as a router or a switch aggregator, to manage signal distribution and route data to proper places.
 Additionally, AON is perfect for high-profit end customer segments, such as business customers, multi-dwellings, universities, local authorities, etc.

 Comparison of the Technologies AON vs. PON